catdieval/user-workflow-and-user-stories/user-story-1bis.md

 - [ ] Import the Title component by default from "../Title".
 - [ ] Import Head by default from "next/head.js".
 - [ ] The Layout function takes children as prop.
-- [ ] Nest the children props within a main element.
+- [ ] Nest the children props within the main element.
 - [ ] Nest a title element within the Head element.
 The title has for text "PlotData".

-# \_app.js file
+### \_app.js file

 - [ ] In the \_app.js file import the Layout component from "../components/Layout".
-- [ ] Import GlobalStyle by default from "../styles.js";
-- [ ] Export by default an App function.
-It takes Component and pageProps as props.
-- [ ] The App function returns the Layout component, and nested within the GlobalStyle component and the Component element.
+- [ ] The App function returns the Layout component, and nested within are the GlobalStyle component and the Component element.
-- [ ] The Component element takes ...pageProps as prop.

 ### Button component

 - [ ] Create a Button component folder with an index.js file.
 - [ ] In the index.js file export by default a Button function which returns a StyledButton element.
-- [ ] Import styled from "styled-components".
+- [ ] Make a default import of styled from "styled-components".
-- [ ] The StyledButton styles the button using styled with color set to # 1f77b4, padding set to 10px, cursor set to pointer, font-size set to 16px, color to white and font-weight set to bold.
+- [ ] The StyledButton styles the button using styled with background-color set to # 1f77b4, padding set to 10px, cursor set to pointer, font-size set to 16px, color set to white and font-weight set to bold.

 ### InputTypeSubmit component

 - [ ] Create a InputTypeSubmit component with an index.js file.
 - [ ] In the index.js file export by default a InputTypeSubmit function which returns a StyledInputTypeSubmit element.
-- [ ] Import styled from "styled-components".
+- [ ] Make a default import of styled from "styled-components".
-- [ ] The StyledInputTypeSubmit styles the input[type="submit"] using styled with color set to # 1f77b4, padding set to 10px, cursor set to pointer, font-size set to 16px, color set to white and font-weight set to bold.
+- [ ] The StyledInputTypeSubmit styles the input[type="submit"] element using styled with background-color set to # 1f77b4, padding set to 10px, cursor set to pointer, font-size set to 16px, color set to white and font-weight set to bold.

 ### Heading component

 - [ ] Create a Heading component folder with an index.js file.
 - [ ] In the index.js file export by default a Heading function which returns a StyledH2 element.
-- [ ] Import styled from "styled-components".
+- [ ] Make a default import of styled from "styled-components".
-- [ ] The StyledH2 styles the h2 using styled with text-align set to center.
+- [ ] The StyledH2 styles the h2 element using styled with text-align set to center.

 ### Paragraph component

 - [ ] Create a Paragraph component folder with an index.js file.
 - [ ] In the index.js file export by default a Paragraph function which returns a StyledP element.
-- [ ] Import styled from "styled-components".
+- [ ] Make a default import of styled from "styled-components".
-- [ ] The StyledP styles the p using styled with text-align set to center.
+- [ ] The StyledP styles the p element using styled with text-align set to center.

 ### FileUploader component